|

 The Little Forks Conservancy permanently protects and improves natural environments in mid-Michigan by leading and inspiring actions that conserve vital habitats and waterways for the benefit of our entire community.

-Since 1996, we’ve protected over 4,129 acres of land, 26 miles of waterways, and 10 miles of trails.
-We strive to have places in nature that inspire connections and communities, serve as a healing and educational space, and allow all ages and abilities access to nature - now and for future generations to come. |
+Since 1996, we’ve protected over 4,173 acres of land, 26 miles of waterways, and 10 miles of trails.
+We strive to create places in nature that inspire connections and communities, serve as a healing and educational space, and allow all ages and abilities access to nature - now and for future generations to come. |

 Get involved & news